-A delicious Date Walnut Coffee Cake that goes perfectly with a cup of coffee anytime of the year.
+A delicious Date Walnut Coffee Cake topped with Coffee Buttercream that goes perfectly with a cup of coffee any time of the year.

 I'm two weeks late in delivering this post, but I had to write up my Farewell 2018 post.
 What a crazy year 2018 was.
 It was the most transformative year of my life because I moved across the country leaving behind my family, friends, and city.
 My husband is SO worth it, hence the move was definitely justified, but certainly not easy.